Complexity of Computing the Shapley Value in Games with Externalities: Computing extended Shapley values

 \section{Computing extended Shapley values}

+In this section, building upon our analysis from the previous section, we consider computing extended Shapley values in games represented as embedded and weighted MC-nets.

-Recall Definition~\ref{definition:esv}.
-From Eq.~\eqref{eq:extended_sv_general_form} we know that all extended Shapley values considered by us satisfy linearity, i.e., $ESV(g + g') = ESV(g) + ESV(g')$ and $ESV(c \cdot g) = c \cdot ESV(g)$ for every two games $g, g'$ and $c \in \mathbb{R}$.
+All extended Shapley values considered by us satisfy linearity, i.e., $ESV(g + g') = ESV(g) + ESV(g')$ and $ESV(c \cdot g) = c \cdot ESV(g)$ for every two games $g, g'$ and $c \in \mathbb{R}$.
 Thus, in our computational analysis we can focus on games represented as a single rule and, based on Lemmas~\ref{lemma:hybrid_rules_weighted} and \ref{lemma:hybrid_rules_embedded}, as a single hybrid rule.
 Moreover, we can assume the weight of this rule is $1$ (i.e., $c = 1$).
 Hence, from now on, we will assume that game is represented as a hybrid rule with weight $1$.